TabbycatDebate/tabbycat/docs/features/notifications.rst

 .. list-table::
   :header-rows: 1

-  * - Email content
+  * - Email content and description
-    - Description and when sent
     - Variables

   * - **Adjudicator draw notification**

-    - Email to adjudicators indicating their room assignment.
+      Email to adjudicators indicating their room assignment.

       Sent when the draw is released, if enabled.
     - * ``{{ ROUND }}``: The round name